blurb-jtique/agordo/agile/ceremonies/0-base.md

-# General Guiding Principle for All Ceremonies
+# General Guiding Principle for Ceremonies and Processes

 * **Clear Purpose, Flexible Process:** The goals and purpose of each meeting must be clear to all participants.
 However, avoid creating an overly rigid process that stifles discussion.
 While having high-level agenda items is important, maintain an open-ended approach to allow for emergent topics and valuable conversation.